scsm-ua/kirtan-guide-en/songs/jaya-radhe-jaya-krishna-jaya-vrindavan.md

     jaya rādhe, jaya kṛṣṇa, jaya vṛndāvan śrī-govinda, gopīnātha, madana-mohan

 All glories to Rādha and Krishna and the divine forest of Vṛndāvan.
-All glories to the three presiding Deities of Vṛndāvan–Śrī Govinda, Gopīnāth, and Mad- ana-Mohan.
+All glories to the three presiding Deities of Vṛndāvan–Śrī Govinda, Gopīnāth, and Madana-Mohan.

 #### 2

     śyāma-kuṇḍa, rādhā-kuṇḍa, giri-govardhan kālindī yamunā jaya, jaya mahāvan

-All glories to Śyāma-kuṇḍa, Rādhā-kuṇḍa, Gov- ardhan Hill, and the Yamunā River (Kālindī).
+All glories to Śyāma-kuṇḍa, Rādhā-kuṇḍa, Govardhan Hill, and the Yamunā River (Kālindī).
 All glories to the great forest known as Mahāvan, where Krishna and Balarām displayed all of Their childhood Pastimes.

 #### 3